Skip to content

 Personalized Attention

-You’ll be assigned an academic advisor who will assist you through the duration of the program.
-Our advisors and instructors are committed to your success.
+You’ll be assigned a student success coach who will assist you through the duration of the program.
+Our coaches and instructors are committed to your success.